RRFayad/Shadcn/README.md

 - flex grow: Expands the size of the flex component to fill all space

 - Dark Mode: We set a component that toggles the 'dark' class in the body (check light-dark-toggle.tsx)

-- ml-auto set the element to the right?

 - "tracking-wider" is the tailwind for letter-spacing